Nida Vasiliauskaitė: Criticizing government’s vaccination policies

-Advocating for Litexit

-Nida Vasiliauskaitė advocates for Lithuania leaving the European Union stating the latter had failed to keep its former promises made to the country and other member states alike.
-“In the past, I was never amongst the Eurosceptics.
-On the contrary, I thought that it [the EU] is a good thing, but as we’re getting more familiar with a rebranded and a surprising new order of the EU, it’s becoming more obvious that it has nothing in common with the promises for which we have originally voted for.
+a good thing, but as we’re getting more familiar with a rebranded and a surprising new order of the EU, it’s becoming more obvious that it has nothing in common with the promises for which we have originally voted for.
 We voted on becoming a member of the European Union not because it [the membership] is a universal value per se, but because of its promises, such as the free movement of goods and services, common cultural space, market as well as security were attractive.
 All of that sounds good and well, but today none of these promises look realistic as there is no movement, no freedom, no envisioned fantasy of Western life, and no democracy.
 Conversely, the EU is the source from which our Prime Ministers get orders while our national self-dependency is being destroyed,” Vasiliauskaitė explained.